gogs/docs/en-US/intro/README.md

 # What is Gogs?

-Gogs (Go Git Service) is a painless self-hosted Git service.
+Gogs is a painless self-hosted Git service.

 ## Purpose